-FOR the naysayers who reckon cricket has got boring, we present you the 2016 T20 World Cup, to be held in India from March 8 to April 3.
+FOR the naysayers who reckon cricket has got boring, we present you the ICC World Twenty20 tournament – also known as the T20 World Cup.

 The biggest hitting and fastest scoring batsmen in the world will go head to head with the most miserly seam and slow bowlers on the planet in a test of wills that is sure to produce fireworks on the Indian sub continent.

-The usual suspects in India, the host nation, Australia, England, New Zealand, Pakistan, South Africa, Sri Lanka, West Indies, Bangladesh and Zimbabwe will be there.
+The usual suspects in India, Australia, England, New Zealand, Pakistan, South Africa, Sri Lanka, West Indies and Bangladesh will be there.

 So the stakes are high for the big guns, with the little men rolling out there with nothing to lose.